RishabNBorah/SilvaniaMod/README.md

 # SilvaniaMod
-The Silvania is an enormous, magical tree home to the magical wood nymphs
+The Silvania is a world of programmatic magic and mystic factions.

+<h1>Spells</h1>
+Spells are a system of magic which rely on block placement.
+To cast a spell, you need the Runic Workbench and the Spiritual Wand.

+<h1>OBSOLETE????</h1>
 WOOD NYMPHS:

 <ul>